yonas-fsaha/order-summary-component/README.md

 ## Sharing your solution

-3. Share your solution on other social channels like LinkedIn.
 4. Blog about your experience building your project.
 Writing about your workflow, technical choices, and talking through your code is a brilliant way to reinforce what you've learned.
 Great platforms to write on are [dev.to](https://dev.to/), [Hashnode](https://hashnode.com/), and [CodeNewbie](https://community.codenewbie.org/).

 We provide templates to help you share your solution once you've submitted it on the platform.
 Please do edit them and include specific questions when you're looking for feedback.